Coronavirus and tuition fees

 What if I cannot get a residence permit on time, can I start late or get a refund?

 As a student liable to tuition fees it is not recommendable that you start much later than the end of the enrolment period.
 You are entitled to a full refund of Aalto’s tuition fee if the residence permit is either denied or delayed so that you cannot start your studies.
-Aalto scholarships can be deferred in these cases for a maximum of one year if the delay is caused by the immigration authority and you are granted a readmission for the following year.

 How about housing costs, meal plans or health insurance?
 Are those included in the tuition fee?